presnick/ProgramsInformationPeople/_sources/ExtraExercises/session11_5379.rst

 .. activecode:: lec11_att

 	Answer the following questions in comments to check your understanding.
-Try to do so without lookign at notes/textbook before looking it up!
+Try to do so without looking at notes/textbook, before looking it up!

 	What Unix command will list all the files and directories inside your current working directory?